⚙️ Modding

 Edit the Asset files

-You can use this to also replace assets such as but not limited to: *.dds (texture), *.m3 (models) and *.ogg (sound/music files).
+You can use this to replace other assets such as *.dds (texture), *.m3 (models) and *.ogg (sound/music files).

 Editing Asset Files (.dds)